Projective characterization of higher-order quantum transformations: Projective characterization of the type theory of higher-order quantum transformations

 \subsection{Functionals}

-First, we characterize the type $\overline{A}$, generalizing the notion of a set of \textit{deterministic effects}.
-It is the set of operators representing all of the functionals mapping each element of a state structure to the number 1 via the Hilbert-Schmidt inner product $\TrX{}{\overline{A}\cdot A}=1$.
-Note that in the following we will always mean deterministic effect when we use the word `effect' alone.
+Type $A$ has been generalized into state structure $\mathscr{A}$, we now want to generalize the notion of a set of \textit{deterministic effects} from the type $\overline{A}$ to a state structure.
+It is the set of operators $N$ representing all the functionals mapping each element $V$ of a state structure to the number 1 via the Hilbert-Schmidt inner product for self-adjoint operators, $\TrX{}{N\cdot V}=1$ (note that this inner product features a dagger on the left member, which we omit since all operators are positive).
+In the following, we will always mean deterministic effect when we use the word `effect' alone.

-In a previous work \cite{MPM}, it was noticed that since both the set of states and effects must contain an element proportional to the identity, the two subspaces on which the states and effects are respectively defined must be \textit{quasi-orthogonal} \footnote{The terminology ``quasi-orthogonal'' originated in the study of maximally Abelian subalgebras (MASA), see Ref. \cite{Hiai2014}}.
-This means that operators $A$ and $\overline{A}$ must be orthogonal everywhere but at the span of the identity.
-If $\CompProj{}{A}$ is the projector for $\overline{\mathscr{A}}$ it is related to $\Proj{}{A}$ by $\CompProj{}{A}\equiv \mathcal{I}_A - \Proj{}{A} +\mathcal{D}_A$.
+In a previous work \cite{MPM}, it was noticed that since both the set of states and effects must contain an element proportional to the identity, the two subspaces on which the states and effects are respectively defined must be \textit{quasi-orthogonal}\footnote{The terminology ``quasi-orthogonal'' originated in the study of maximally Abelian subalgebras (MASAs), see Ref. \cite{Hiai2014}}.
+This means that operators $V$ and $N$ must be orthogonal everywhere but at the span of the identity.
+If $\CompProj{}{A}$ is the projector for $\overline{\mathscr{A}}$, it is related to $\Proj{}{A}$ by $\CompProj{}{A}\equiv \mathcal{I}_A - \Proj{}{A} +\mathcal{D}_A$.
 This leads to the rephrasing in terms of projectors of the characterization of $\overline{\mathscr{A}}$ from type theory \cite[Lemma 4]{Bisio2018}. \begin{prop}[Functional] Let $\mathscr{A}$ be a state structure.
-Then the set $\bar{\mathscr{A}}$ of operators taking each element of $\mathscr{A}$ to the number 1 through the inner product,
+Let $\{E_i\}$ a resolution of an element of $\mathscr{A}$ as in Def. \ref{def:resolution}.
+Let $\overline{\mathscr{A}}$ be the set of operators taking each element $V$ of $\mathscr{A}$ to the number 1 through the inner product,